-Relationships are all about intimacy and that can be daunting and risky especially for someone who has never had a model of how to build a healthy, emotional relationship.
+Relationships are one of our deepest issues.
+They are all about intimacy and that can be daunting and risky especially for someone who has never had a model of how to build a healthy, emotional relationship.
 It can feel out of reach.

 How We Learn

 Ever wonder why you behave in a particular way in your relationships?
 And then somehow continue repeating the same mistakes?